 American Stereotypes in International Business: Setting Goals

-The land of opportunity is a phrase often used to refer to the USA and I actually do subscribe to this American stereotype in international business.
+The land of opportunity is a phrase often used to refer to the USA and I do subscribe to this American stereotype in international business.
 It seems deeply rooted in the American culture to assume that high goals can be reached, more so than in other countries as I have experienced.
-Clearly, Americans follow a more opportunistic approach by setting high, sometimes even outrageous, goals and then figure out a way to get there while expecting and accepting to stumble through parts of the journey.
+Americans follow a more opportunistic approach by setting high, sometimes even outrageous, goals and then figuring out a way to get there while expecting and accepting to stumble through parts of the journey.

 Beyond American Stereotypes in International Business